landindonner/ELK_Stack_Project/README.md

 The purpose of the project was to simulate a live environment with potentially vulnerable web applications.
 Additionally, the project demonstrates how to use the ELK Stack to aggregate and view log data from multiple servers.

-Key highlights from the project included in this document:
+Key highlights from the project:
 - Diagram and Description of Network Topology
 - Load Balancing
 - Access Policies